msmith-codes/SpaceInvadersTribute/README.md

 ## FEATURES
 - [X] Custom Canvas Class that can be modified by setting pixels.
 - [X] The player can move left and right using 'a', 'd', 'j', 'k', 'ArrowLeft', or 'ArrowRight'
-- [ ] The player can fire one shot at a time using 'f' or 'UpArrow'
+- [X] The player can fire one shot at a time using 'f' or 'UpArrow'
+- [X] A fleet of aliens that move left and right and down when they hit the edge of the screen.
+- [ ] The aliens fire shots at the player.
+- [ ] The player can be hit by alien shots.
+- [X] The player can hit aliens.
+- [ ] Game over screen when the player dies.
+- [ ] Four shields at the bottom of the screen that can be destroyed by player shots.
+- [ ] A score counter.
+- [ ] A level counter.

 ## KNOWN ISSUES
-- [ ] The player movement gets stuck with rapid direction switching.

 ## FIXED ISSUES
 - [X] The player won't stop when 'a' 'd' 'j' 'k' are used for input.
+- [X] The player movement gets stuck with rapid direction switching.